 Esmeralda is my favourite female Disney character.
 She is independent, strong, kind hearted, warm, fun, resourceful and so compassionate and tender.
 I love how she befriends Quasimodo and sees the man behind the physical which scares many people.
 I only regret that she was put together romantically with Phoebus instead of with Quasimodo.

-Quasimodo comes to love Esmeralda, and it annoys me so much that the makers of this film couldn’t have been braver and had them get together at the end.
-This would have shown that Esmeralda saw no barrier between them.
-It would also show that disabled and disfigured people can love and be in relationships just like anyone else can.
+Quasimodo comes to love Esmeralda, and it really annoys me so much that the makers of this film couldn’t have been braver and had them get together at the end.
+This would have helped show that disabled and disfigured people can love and be in relationships just like anyone else can.

 Kevin Kline does a good job as the brave and charming Phoebus.
 Kline conveys that this man starts out on Frollo’s side and then gets his eyes opened to the truth about the monster he serves.
 He risks his life to save the woman he loves and also the innocent man he has befriended.